danielabar/meblog/src/markdown/off-with-the-digital-distractions.md

 ---
-title: "Off with the Digital Ditractions!"
+title: "Off with the Digital Distractions!"
 featuredImage: "../images/distraction-charlz-gutierrez-de-pineres-2w_U2-Ah57E-unsplash.jpg"
 description: "Improve your productivity and focus by reducing digital distractions in your life"
 date: "2019-09-08"